ElucidataInc/ElMaven/faq/faq.md

 First, you should check for alignment of your samples in the EIC.
 Misalignment is a common observation due to drift in retention time.
 If the samples seem to be misaligned, you should perform alignment through the following steps:</p><br />

 <p>● Step 1: Click on “Align” <img src="https://user-images.githubusercontent.com/29090291/42505937-fc4db6e2-845d-11e8-8f90-9521803f4664.png" alt="Align Icon Icon" height="25" width="40"> in the top menu</p>
-<p>● Step 2: Select an alignment algorithm (ElMaven provides Loess, Poly Fit, and OBI Warp alignment methods)</p>
+<p>● Step 2: Select an alignment algorithm (El-MAVEN provides Loess, Poly Fit, and OBI Warp alignment methods)</p>
 <p>● Step 3: Click on “Align” in the popup</p>
 <img src="https://user-images.githubusercontent.com/29090291/42505935-fad37d10-845d-11e8-9026-2319cb38f2e2.png" alt="Peak Grouping Alignment" height="250" width="600"><br />